aweigold/idea-plugin-jibx/README.md

 idea-plugin-jibx
 ================

-# JiBX plugin for JetBrains Idea.
+## JiBX plugin for JetBrains Idea.

+:warning: **This plugin is no longer actively maintained.** :warning:

 ## Description
 Provides **JiBX Binding** support for Java language